ducdetronquito/scalpl/README.rst

 `Box <https://github.com/cdgriffith/Box>`_ and the built-in ``dict``.

-It will summarize the *number of operations per second* that each library is able to perform on the JSON dump of the `Python subreddit main page <https://www.reddit.com/r/Python.json>`_.
+It will summarize the *number of operations per second* that each library is able to perform on a portion of the JSON dump of the `Python subreddit main page <https://www.reddit.com/r/Python.json>`_.

 You can run this benchmark on your machine with the following command: